TLC is Thin Layer Chromatography. HPTLC is High Performance Thin Layer Chromatography.

 Yes, because it is simple, stepwise, visible procedure.
 More over the samples remain on the plate and cannot harm the machine.
 User has to touch the PC keyboard only to do HPTLC.

-Yes, We can do manual extraction but it is subject to errors of contamination and MS being sensitive, slight impurity may be miss interpret as signal.
+Yes, We can do manual extraction but it is subject to errors of contamination and MS being sensitive, slight impurity may be misinterpret as signal.
 TLC-MS is patented.
 You can do micro preparative work with CAMAG TLC-MS.

 Typically nanograms(ng) in absorbance and pictograms(pg) in fluorescence.